 Abstract:

 Soil enzyme activity is a fundamental biochemical indicator that reflects microbial metabolic functioning and the intensity of nutrient cycling processes within soil ecosystems.
-Understanding how soil enzyme activity, enzymatic stoichiometry, and microbial nutrient limitation respond to land-use change is essential for developing effective soil management strategies, particularly in the black soil region of Northeast China, where maintaining soil fertility and ecological stability is of critical importance.
-In this study, a total of 78 soil samples were collected from representative farmland and forest sites using a systematic grid sampling design to ensure comprehensive spatial coverage.
+Understanding how soil enzyme activity, enzymatic stoichiometry, and microbial nutrient limitation respond to land use change is essential for developing effective soil management strategies, particularly in the black soil region of Northeast China, where maintaining soil fertility and ecological stability is of critical importance.
+In this study, a total of 78 soil samples were collected from representative farmland and forest sites through a systematic grid sampling design to ensure comprehensive spatial coverage.
 The activities of β-1,4-glucosidase (BG), β-N-acetylglucosaminidase (NAG), leucine aminopeptidase (LAP), and acid phosphatase (AP) were quantified, and their stoichiometric characteristics were analyzed to assess microbial nutrient-acquisition strategies.
 Redundancy analysis was further conducted to explore the interactive relationships among enzyme activities, microbial nutrient limitation, soil physicochemical properties, and climatic variables.
-The results showed that forest soils exhibited significantly higher activities of BG, NAG, LAP, and AP compared with farmland soils.
-Specifically, the activities of BG, NAG, LAP, and AP increased by 74.35% (
+The results showed that forest soils exhibited increases of 74.35% (

 P<0.05), 108.70% (